elixir-lang/elixir-lang.github.com/_posts/2012-05-06-web-framework-2.markdown

       end)
     end

-When the macro is called, we receive all clauses with the verb and their implementation inside the syntax node -> in the order they are specified.
+When the macro is called, we receive all clauses under the `do` key with each HTTP verb and its implementation inside the syntax node `->`, in the order they are specified.
 Each clause is a tuple with two elements, the first one is a list of parameters given on the left side and the second one is the implementation, for example:

-    { :"=>", line, [{[:get], <user code>}, {[:post], <user code>}] }
+    { :"->", line, [{[:get], <user code>}, {[:post], <user code>}] }

 In our `multo_handle` macro signature, we pattern match against the expression above and get all blocks of code, which then we emit a function definition with the corresponding arguments.
 The code for each of the code blocks is similar to the GET and POST handlers we have defined earlier.